dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/helpers/index.md

       value: Helpers
 layout: docs
 ---
 There are several helpers embedded in to HMDA Hero to make preparation easier.
+These include:

 ***